floating-cat/wechat-in-docker/README.md

     ghcr.io/floating-cat/spark-wechat:latest

 # --ipc=host is needed, otherwise WeChat will crash
-# -e LANG=zh_CN.UTF-8 is used to set the default language of WeChat to Simplified Chinese
 # -e XDG_RUNTIME_DIR=/tmp is used for PipeWire audio support
 # Note: please change 'fcitx' to 'iBus' in command above if you are using iBus